4 day Road Trip Itinerary – Banff National Park

 There is another lake at the top (see pic above).
 It is right next the the Tea House and has hiking trails surrounding it.

 That evening we headed back to Downtown Banff for dinner & drinks at the Fairmont Banff Springs Hotel.
 This hotel is absolutely beautiful!
 It’s definitely worth stopping in, even if you don’t want to eat or drink. (see pics below).

 Itinerary DAY 4 – Grassi Lakes Trail in Canmore

-Before heading to the airport for a 3pm flight in Calgary, we woke up early to hike the Grassi Lakes trail in Canmore on our way out of the national park.
+Before we headed to the airport for a 3pm flight in Calgary, we woke up early to hike the Grassi Lakes trail in Canmore on our way out of the national park.
 I do recommend this hike but maybe not so early in the morning.
 We got there at 6:30am with no one around and tons of warnings about bears in the vicinity.
 We risked it because an early morning jogger had just come out from the trail and said she hadn’t seen anything.
 Of course we had no bear spray with us.
 She gave us a tip to just yell out “Hey-ho” every five minutes or so to keep bears at bay.
 The lady claimed “they are more scared of us.”
 You can imagine how ridiculous we looked.
 Just the two of us hiking alone in the woods… screaming every so often.
 That sunrise over the mountains, reflecting off the lake, was totally worth it.